 The library welcomes children to use its facilities and services.
 However, the responsibility for the care, safety, and behavior of children using the library rests with the parent/guardian or caregiver and not with the library staff members.
 Public Libraries, by their nature, are subject to “stranger danger” and are not necessarily safe for unattended children.

 Children 11 years of age and younger shall not be left unattended in the library under any circumstances.
 They must be accompanied by a parent/guardian or caregiver.
 Parents/guardians, if delegating their responsibilities to a caregiver, must ensure the caregiver is a responsible person of a suitable age.
+Parents/guardians may not delegate their responsibilities to an older sibling, under the age of 17.

 A parent/guardian or caregiver must remain with the child during the entire time period in the library, and must directly supervise the child.